mattbaker/ruby-heap-viz/README.md

 ##Usage

+Run `bundle install`.

-Start the heap viz REPL with `ruby repl.rb`.
+Start the heap viz REPL (IRB) with `ruby repl.rb`.
 This will kick off a separate process for the websocket server, and start a thread locally that will periodically push the state of the heap to all websocket clients.

 Call `viz!` in the REPL or open `viz.html`.
 It will connect to the websocket server and receive updates about the heap's state, then render the object graph with D3.